microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-updaterecordingstatus.md

 |clientContext|String|The client context.|

 ## Response
-Returns `202 Accepted` response code and a Location header with a uri to the [commsOperation](../resources/commsoperation.md) created for this request.
+This method returns a `200 OK` response code and a Location header with a URI to the [updateRecordingStatus](../resources/updaterecordingstatus.md) created for this request.

 ## Example
 The following example shows how to call this API.